raballew/okd-the-hard-way/docs/02-services.md

 Authentication to Quay.io and the local registry is possible now.
 To mirror the required container images run:

-Usually mirror is done with `oc adm release mirror` but currently there is a [bug](https://github.com/openshift/okd/issues/402) preventing the creation of the manifest files.
-So a combination `skopeo` and `oc adm catalog mirror` is used instead:
+Usually mirroring is done with `oc adm release mirror` but currently there is a [bug](https://github.com/openshift/okd/issues/402) preventing the creation of the manifest files.
+So a combination `skopeo` and `oc adm catalog mirror` is used as a workaround:

 ```shell
 [root@services ~]# oc adm -a /root/pull-secret.txt release mirror \